KetkiKulkarni15/Coca-Cola-Swire/README.md

-# Swire Coca-Cola Predictive Maintenance Project
+# Swire Coca-Cola Predictive Maintenance Project - Individual Contribution
-Capstone Project- Fall 2024
-This repository contains the Swire Coca-Cola Predictive Maintenance Project conducted as part of Group 2’s efforts to address the operational inefficiencies caused by unplanned downtime.

-## Introduction
-For Swire Coca-Cola, a global leader in the beverage industry, unplanned machine breakdowns represent a $60 million annual loss.
-This issue impacts production efficiency, targets, and profitability.
+## Summary of Business Problem and Project Objective

-Our project leverages predictive analytics to identify breakdown patterns, forecast failures, and optimize maintenance schedules.
-This data-driven approach aims to minimize unplanned downtime, reduce costs, and improve overall production efficiency.
+Swire Coca-Cola faces a significant challenge due to unplanned machine breakdowns, leading to an estimated $60 million in annual losses.
+The project aimed to predict equipment failures and optimize maintenance schedules using survival analysis and regression modeling techniques.
+This proactive approach helps minimize downtime, reduce costs, and improve operational efficiency.

-## Business Problem
+## Group's Solution to the Business Problem
-Swire Coca-Cola operates six manufacturing plants, producing 192 million beverages annually.
-However, unplanned machine breakdowns have reduced production capacity to 94.4%, causing substantial delays and financial losses.
-This project focuses on predicting time-to-failure and implementing proactive maintenance strategies to resolve these challenges.

-## Proposed Solution
-To address the business problem, our team developed a solution combining predictive analytics and survival analysis to anticipate equipment failures and optimize maintenance schedules.
-Key elements include:
-1. Survival Analysis: Using Kaplan-Meier estimates to calculate time-to-failure probabilities and identify critical equipment requiring immediate attention.
-2. ElasticNet Regression Model: Predicting downtime durations with high accuracy, enabling data-driven decision-making.
-3. Actionable Insights: Recommendations for maintenance prioritization and spare parts management to streamline operations.
+Our group utilized survival analysis and regression modeling to address the issue of unplanned downtime.
+By analyzing machine performance data, we identified failure patterns and predicted time-to-failure for critical equipment.
+These insights enabled Swire Coca-Cola to schedule maintenance proactively, reducing operational disruptions and financial losses.

+Key Insights from Survival Analysis:
+- Roma (G812): Equipment fails, on average, within 0.47 days.
+- Cota (G816): Average failure time is 0.65 days.
+- Suzuka (G221): Equipment tends to fail after 1.24 days.

+Model Performance Highlights:
+- ElasticNet Regression: Test RMSE: 82.27, Test MSE: 6767.92

 ## My Contribution to the Project
-While this project was a team effort, my specific contributions were instrumental in shaping its direction and outcomes:
-1. Conducted individual Exploratory Data Analysis (EDA), identifying trends and patterns integrated into the final group analysis.
+- Conducted individual exploratory data analysis (EDA), generating insights that were integrated into the final group submission.
-2. Performed hyperparameter tuning and cross-validation to enhance the ElasticNet regression model's predictive performance.
+- Performed hyperparameter tuning and cross-validation to optimize model performance and ensure generalizability.
-3. Added interpretative comments to clarify modeling outputs and their implications for stakeholders.
+- Added detailed interpretative comments to the notebook to clearly explain results and their implications.
-4. Structured the project files, ensuring clarity and ease of understanding for seamless collaboration and presentation.
+- Structured and organized the file to ensure readability and ease of understanding for team members and stakeholders.
-5. Bridged the gap between survival analysis and regression modeling to deliver cohesive and actionable insights.

 ## Business Value of the Solution
-Our project delivers tangible business value by enabling Swire Coca-Cola to:
-1. Reduce unplanned downtime and associated financial losses.
-2. Optimize maintenance schedules to improve production efficiency.
-3. Enhance operational resilience through data-driven decision-making.
-4. Provide a scalable predictive maintenance framework applicable across all manufacturing plants.
+The project provided Swire Coca-Cola with actionable insights to minimize unplanned downtime, streamline operations, and reduce financial losses.
+Predictive maintenance scheduling empowered the company to enhance production capacity and allocate resources efficiently.

 ## Difficulties Encountered
-1. Data Challenges: Cleaning and preprocessing large datasets, addressing missing values, and handling outliers.
-2. Model Optimization: Striking the right balance between bias and variance for robust predictions.
-3. Integration: Aligning survival analysis with regression models to produce a unified solution.
+The team faced challenges in cleaning and preprocessing the data due to missing values and outliers.
+Integrating diverse insights from multiple group members and achieving optimal model performance through hyperparameter tuning required significant coordination and effort.

-## What I Learned
+## What I Learned from the Project
-Through this project, I deepened my understanding of:
-1. Applying survival analysis and advanced regression techniques to solve real-world business problems.
-2. The importance of clear communication and documentation in collaborative projects.
-3. How predictive analytics can transform operational efficiency in the manufacturing industry.

-## Future Work
-Building on this foundation, future enhancements could include:
-1. Real-time data collection using IoT sensors for predictive maintenance.
-2. Automation of maintenance workflows to further reduce downtime.
-3. Expanding the analysis to include planned maintenance activities for a comprehensive strategy.
+This project deepened my understanding of predictive analytics, survival analysis, and regression modeling.
+I gained hands-on experience in data preprocessing, feature engineering, and hyperparameter tuning while working collaboratively with my team to deliver actionable insights for a real-world business problem.